Peppen/Twitter_HSAnalysis/README.md

 ```

 These are the functions required to obtain replies and scores calculated by the tools.
-After you've obtained a good number of .csv you can generate graphs by using the functions contained in make_graph.py.
+After you've obtained a good number of .csv you can generate graphs by using the functions contained in *[make_graph.py]*(https://github.com/Peppen/Twitter_HSAnalysis/blob/main/make_graph.py).
-Firstly execute user_average, then you can execute one of the function to generate the graph (not both together).
+First you have to execute user_average, then you can execute one of the function to generate the graph (not both together).
-The output of vader_graph and sonar_graph functions will be saved in the corresponding folder of the category.
+The output of *vader_graph* and *sonar_graph* functions will be saved in the corresponding folder of the category.